Kanegraffiti/Solace/docs/user_guide.md

 - `/mode settings` – Configure Solace preferences.
 - `/help` – Show all available commands.
 - `/exit` – Quit the program.

+After answering a coding question with `/ask`, `/code` or `/debug` Solace now asks “Did it work?”.
+If you reply no you can choose to teach the correct solution via `/teachcode`.

 ### Adding Entries